 Now that you have visited the Soo Locks, it is time to truly experience the Locks!
 Take a two-hour narrated harbor tour and “lock through” the American and Canadian Locks.
 Ride the waters alongside the freighters and enjoy a unique view of the International Bridge, Cloverland Hydroelectric Plant, and many more waterfront attractions in Sault Ste.
 Marie, Michigan, and Ontario.
 Each of the five tour vessels has enclosed climate-controlled lower decks and covered open-air upper decks.
 For your comfort and convenience, restrooms and snack bars are also located on each boat.

 Equally renowned for its food and its location, the Lockview Restaurant on Portage Avenue offers a fantastic view of Soo Locks Park.
 With a wide variety of tasty offerings, the restaurant is probably best known for its Lake Superior Whitefish.
-In the mood for something else wander the downtown area and find everything from home cooking to Greek or maybe a mexican.
+In the mood for something else wander the downtown area and find everything from home cooking to Greek or maybe Mexican.
 Lots of options within a three block walk.
 When lunch is complete, take a stroll down Portage Avenue, where you’ll find gift shops, ice cream parlors, fudge and more.
 Maybe just sit and take in the world; people watching provides just the right amount of after-lunch entertainment.

 Eight galleries showcase and interpret 8,000 years of regional history at this educational and fun museum.
 The St. Mary’s River tells her story of the events she has witnessed and the people she has met.
-Located at 531 Ashmun Street the museum offers interactive displays and a unique gift shop.
+Located at 531 Ashmun Street, the museum offers interactive displays and a unique gift shop.

 What a tall order when you can visit the Tower of History and get a bird’s eye view of Michigan’s First City, Sault Ste.
 Marie.
 Soaring 210 feet above Sault Ste.
 Marie and the Soo Locks, the tower has observation platforms for visitors to get spectacular views and photos of the world’s busiest inland shipping channel.
 In the view below from the Tower of History, one can see several historic houses, and the Museum Ship VALLEY CAMP.